 75,230.
 It’s War In Guatemala.
 New York Post

 75,231.
 In reality Arbenz was a democratic socialist with no links to Moscow.
 Bernays set out to turn him into a communist threat to America.
 He organised a trip to Guatemala for influential American journalists.
-Few of them knew anything about the country or its politics … He also created a fake independent news agency in America.
-It was called The Middle-American Information Bureau.
+Few of them knew anything about the country or its politics … He also created a fake independent news agency in America – the Middle-American Information Bureau.
 It bombarded the American media with press releases saying that Moscow was planning to use Guatemala as a beach-head to attack America.
-All this had the desired effect.
+All of this had the desired effect.
 But what Bernays was doing was not just trying to blacken the Arbenz regime, he was part of a secret plot.
 President Eisenhower had agreed that America should topple the Arbenz government.
 But secretly.
-(Guatemala & Empire US & Coup & Propaganda & Mind Control) Adam Curtis, The Century of the Self II: The Engineering of Consent, BBC 2002
+The CIA were instructed to organise a coup.
+(Self & Propaganda & Psychology & Masses & Instinct & Consumer & Society & Consent & Mind Control & Mental Health & Irrational & Guatemala & US Empire & Coup & CIA) Adam Curtis, The Century of the Self II: The Engineering of Consent, BBC 2002

 75,232.
 Guatemala 1954: flushed with success America’s Secret Government decided another troublesome leader must go.
 This time it was Jacobo Arbenz, the democratically elected President of Guatemala ...
 President Arbenz had admired Franklin Delano Roosevelt, and his government voted often with the American position at the United Nations.
 But in trying to bring a new deal to Guatemala, Arbenz committed two sins in the eyes of the Eisenhower administration: first, when he opened the system to all political parties he recognised the communists too.
 Arbenz also embarked on a massive land reform program.
 Less than 3% of the landowners owned 70% of the land.
-(Guatemala & Empire US & Government Secret) Bill Moyers, The Secret Government: Constitution in Crisis, 1987
+(Guatemala & US Empire & Secret Government) Bill Moyers, The Secret Government: Constitution in Crisis, 1987

 75,233.
 Well of course there was not even a hint of communism in his [Arbenz] government; there were no communists in his Cabinet.
 Colonel Philip Roettinger, US Marine Corps